 British student Shreya Patel brought some notes regarding local British idioms and invited students to guess the meaning, which attracted many participants’ interest.

-Yixuan Liu from Taiwan introduced Taiwanese cuisine as well as local snacks to students.
+Yixuan Liu from China's Taiwan introduced Taiwanese cuisine as well as local snacks to students.

 Miji Kyung, from Korea, said that while Chinese students were familiar with Korean dramas, she felt there were many aspects of Korean culture they didn’t know about: “Apart from celebrities and Korean dramas, a great variety of interesting Korean traditions and customs is neglected and worth being explored.
 I’d like to introduce these to overseas people in the future.”